|

 'Dynamic' consciousness means an ability on the part of the person concerned to be in the appropriate state of attention for the task in hand.
 Much of the current New Age movement is held in thrall by the attainment of 'ideal' states of consciousness, in particular a static state of right-brain awareness combined with a predominantly Alpha (relaxed) meditative detachment.
 Whilst this state has objective existence, and is different from the states of awareness experienced by most people most of the time, it is nonetheless comparable to a still photograph from the motion picture of life, or a still point at the extremity of the swing of a pendulum.
 It is only an ideal state for operating in particular contexts, but as real life is not static, we are continually changing from one context to another, and we need to be able to adjust our state of consciousness to be optimal for each situation.

+The true meaning of 'raised consciousness' is the ability to rapidly and under one's own volition, attain the most appropriate state of consciousness for any circumstances.
 The primary signaling system in the brain is the sensori-motor (first program) centered in the lower brain and controlling energetic responses and feelings.
 This is common to all animals.
 The secondary system, peculiar to man, is mediated by the frontal cortex and it reflects the primary impulses in the form of symbolic representations that may be communicated.
 Our present level of awareness is mainly restricted to this second system.

 Intelligence develops from childhood in the way outlined by Piaget, starting with the sensori-motor stage from birth.
 A pre-logical, intuitive stage follows this while the child learns how best to adapt to the environment.
 By the age of five, when he goes to school, concrete imagery enables him to think constructively, then from about seven years of age language and other symbolic left-brain means of analysis are developed.
 The further development of this stage, that of formal operations, seems to be cut off when active education ceases, and that fixes the current scenario as a status-quo.
 However, Postformal Operations may develop between 18 and 30 in about 5% of the population who are in appropriately stimulating environments.
 It is postulated further intellectual development would lead to an advanced intuitional state, that of mature intuition.
 This is the state of whole-brain synchrony we call the Metavert state.